 We restock partner schools as needed throughout the year.
-We are committed to serving as many Native American students with period-supply-access issues as we possibly can.
+We are committed to serving as many Indigenous students with period-supply-access issues as we possibly can.

-Please contact us if you know of students and Native communities who need our help!
+Please contact us if you know of Indigenous students and communities across Turtle Island who need our help!

 This important work represents exactly the kind of creative solutions we seek to support in collaboration with rural and Native communities.
 Access to period products should not be keeping students and adults from school, work and pursuing their goals in 21st-century America.
 The Kwek Society is playing a crucial role in addressing this challenge by supplying products, as well as information for young people that’s culturally responsive and helps them better connect with their bodies and communities.